 A freehold covenant is an equitable interest because, unlike an easement, it owes its origins to equity.
-A freehold covenant can be restrictive (or negative) or can be positive.
-It allows someone with the benefit of the freehold which is restrictive to stop the owner of other land from using that land in some way.
+Freehold covenants can be restrictive (negative), or positive.
+Someone with the benefit of the freehold which is restrictive can stop the owner of other land from using that land in some way.